moul/doc.cloud.online.net/www/documentation/api/content/account.md

 ### group Tokens

-This resources of API methods allows you to create, manage or delete your tokens
+This resources of API methods allows you to create, manage and delete your tokens

 #### Tokens Collection [/tokens]